 OUR COMPREHENSIVE APPROACH TO LEARNING

 Even the most talented, knowledgeable person needs the character traits listed above to find success.
-At CAPS, we teach these traits explicitly.
+At CAPS, we emphasize these traits day to day.

-Our instructional programs not only fulfill the rigorous NJ State Learning Standards but also anticipate success on the SAT, ACT, and AP Exams, and in college learning as well.
+Our K-12 instructional programs not only fulfill the rigorous NJ State Learning Standards but also prepare scholars for success with the SAT, AP Exams, and college.

 A.P.
 Courses for